Daniel Goleman, Ph.D.

 Since 1995, when Daniel Goleman’s groundbreaking book Emotional Intelligence: Why It Can Matter More Than IQ became an international bestseller, Emotional Intelligence has become ubiquitous.
 The Harvard Business Review called Emotional Intelligence—which discounts IQ as the sole measure of one’s abilities—“a revolutionary, paradigm-shattering idea” and chose his article “What Makes a Leader” as one of ten “must-read” articles from its archives.
 What’s more, Emotional Intelligence was named one of the 25 “Most Influential Business Management Books” by TIME Magazine.
 Both businesses and educators have benefited from EI: educators have embraced EI in the form of social and emotional learning (SEL) and leadership and employee development have flourished in the business world because of it.

-Michele Nevarez, CEO & Chief Education Officer of Goleman EI
+Michele Nevarez, CEO & Chief Education Officer, Goleman EI

-Dr. Keegan Walden is the Co-Founder and COO of Torch.
+Dr. Keegan Walden is the Co-founder and COO of Torch.
 In this capacity, he leads a behavioral science team focused on developing empirically derived tools that generate feedback and analytics to help leaders recognize and overcome their challenges.
 Prior to founding Torch, Keegan ran the outcomes research team at a national provider of behavioral health services.
-His postdoctoral research focused on the neurophysiology of emotion and on managing challenging emotions.
+As a biracial co-founder, he is committed to the work of antiracism and leads courses on the subject.
 Keegan has an M.S. and a Ph.D. in psychology from Northwestern University, and a BA in psychology from Yale University.